 TabbedOut has been developed specifically for the bar and restaurant crowd, allowing patrons to pay with their mobile phone in any establishment that supports the app.
-You’ll get to see your bill in real time (perfect if you want to avoid the end-of-the-night shock after a few too many tequilas), and you’re given the option of splitting the bill with other members of your party, leaving a tip for the ever-so-great customer service.
+You’ll get to see your bill in real-time (perfect if you want to avoid the end-of-the-night shock after a few too many tequilas), and you’re given the option of splitting the bill with other members of your party, leaving a tip for the ever-so-great customer service.
 You can also pay directly from the app.
 If you enjoy leaving your opinions on the services you’ve received from a restaurant, this app is perfect for you.
 You’ll be able to build relationships with your favourite restaurants with the option fo leave feedback once you’ve received your bill, providing you with the possibility of earning discounts for the future.

 LevelUp incorporates technology that allows users to scan QR codes to make payments to businesses.
 This not only makes payment fast for business’ and customers alike but it also comes with a number of loyalty rewards and programs, helping to maintain customer retention.
 From unlocking credit after a certain purchase threshold has been reached to receiving new user discounts, there are many great features and rewards that this app has to offer.

 When it comes to card-reader dongle apps, Square is by far the most impressive and popular within the niche market.
 Simply by inserting a tiny card reader into the headphone jack of your tablet or smartphone, you can turn your device into a cash register and accept card payments (sorry for the iPhone 7 and above users, the headphone jack is sorely missed).
-Square Wallet, another feature from Square, allows customers to settle their bill simply by checking-in at the store or establishment via the app itself.
+Square Wallet, another feature from Square, allows customers to settle their bill simply by checking in at the store or establishment via the app itself.

 9. Samsung Pay

 While it is an Android exclusive, Samsung Pay has a strong following because it is accepted virtually anywhere.
-Thanks to technology known as Magnetic Secure Transmission, the app allows users to load their debit, credit, loyalty or gift cards to the payment platform so that they can use their smartphone to pay for goods and services.
+Thanks to a technology known as Magnetic Secure Transmission, the app allows users to load their debit, credit, loyalty or gift cards to the payment platform so that they can use their smartphone to pay for goods and services.
 The app allows your phone to mimic the basic features that a physical swipe card would usually provide.
-What give this app a great advantage over the previously mentioned is the fact that it doesn’t require other businesses endorsing the app for it to work.
+What gives this app a great advantage over the previously mentioned is the fact that it doesn’t require other businesses endorsing the app for it to work.

 10. Apple Pay

 Of course, this list wouldn’t be complete without the mighty Apple being featured, and they have certainly taken a huge bite out of the mobile payment industry, helping it to become a mainstream necessity that we pretty much can’t live without.
 Apple Pay allows users to pay for goods or services with their iPhone and even their Apple Watch.
 The app itself is secured with Apple’s Touch/Face ID technology and the payment technology is as secure – or in fact, better than – contactless payments that you would usually make with your card.
 The app acts as a virtual wallet for users, allowing them to store their credit cards, loyalty cards and much more.
-With its advanced security features, your data is in the most safe and secure hands.
+With its advanced security features, your data is in the safest and most secure hands.
 You will receive a real-time bill for anything that you purchase so that you know exactly when a payment has gone out.
 Trust Apple to take something great and make it even better.